Mixture Density Networks

 Here, (c) is the dimension of the target vector (t), and we assume the components are independent within each Gaussian.

-• The network outputs three sets of parameters per component: mixing coefficients, means, and variances.
+• The neural network outputs three sets of parameters per component: mixing coefficients, means, and variances.

 • Training is done using maximum likelihood estimation, minimizing the negative log-likelihood of the observed targets under the predicted mixture distribution.